 The company developed expertise in the hardening and tempering of steel.
 It produced about 40,000 tons of light armoured plate during the Second World War, returning to the production of saws and machine knives after the war.
 By 1968 Shurly Dietrich was producing 1,400,000 feet of metal-cutting band saw blades and 1,000,000 jigsaw blades annually.
 An American company, H.K.
 Porter, purchased Shurly Dietrich in 1969 and continued operations in Galt (now Cambridge) until 1973, when, after a hundred years in business, the plant was closed.

 The first factory outlet, Florsheim Shoes, was opened in 1991.
 A group of local Cambridge investors formed Southworks Outlet Mall Inc., in late 1996 and most of the development at Southworks has taken place since that time.
-Today more than twenty-eight outlet stores are open for business plus a 30,000 square foot Antique Mall.
+Today more than nineteen outlet stores are open for business plus a 30,000 square foot Antique Mall.